Kijito 2008 Windpump

-Kijito 2008 is a model within the Kijito 2000 series of small wind pumps manufactured by Bob Harries Engineering Ltd (BHEL).
-Kijito wind pumps are prevalent in the East Africa region and come in a range 8 – 26 feet of rotor diameters.
-The Kijito 2000 series is intended to be suitable for small holder farmers, with water sources of about 20m below ground and who need a limited amount of water for livestock and domestic needs.
+The Kijito 2008 is a model within the Kijito 2000 series of small wind pumps manufactured by Bob Harries Engineering Ltd (BHEL).
+Kijito wind pumps are prevalent in the East Africa region and come in a range 8 – 26 ft (2.44 – 7.93 m) of rotor diameters.
+The Kijito 2000 series is intended to be suitable for small holder farmers, with water sources of about 20 m below ground and who need a limited amount of water for livestock and domestic needs.

 Goal 6: Clean water and sanitation

-Targeted for small holder farmers, with water sources of about 20 m below ground and who need water domestic, agricultural and livestock needs.
+This product targets small holder farmers, with water sources of approximately 20 m below ground and who need domestic water, agricultural and livestock needs.

-Produced in Thika, Kenya by BHEL.
-Currently, BHEL have a staff of 20 skilled personnel, who manufacture the entire range of windpumps and pump cylinders.
+BHEL have staff of 20 skilled personnel, who manufacture the entire range of windpumps and pump cylinders.
 Apart from the imported ball bearings, the entire Kijito Windpump range is manufactured using local components at the BHEL workshop.